Weighted Lap Pads: Guide + Top Picks (Kids • Teens • Adults)

-What Is a Weighted Lap Pad?
+What is a Weighted Lap Pad?

-A weighted lap pad is a compact blanket or cushion, typically 2–7 pounds, filled with micro-glass beads or poly pellets and sized to rest comfortably on the thighs.
+A weighted lap pad is a compact blanket or cushion, typically 2–7 lb, filled with micro‑glass beads or poly pellets and sized to rest comfortably on the thighs.
 Compared to a weighted blanket, lap pads are smaller, cooler, and more portable—ideal for circle time, homework, mealtimes, travel, and waiting rooms.

 - Common sizes: 12×18″ · 12×22″ · 14×22″